 |Basal cell carcinoma|

-SCC is more common in Africa, Asia and South America (almost 10% as against 0.5 per 1, 00,000 in USA) most likely due to unequivocal influence of predominant HPV 16, 18 infections.
+SCC is more common in Africa, Asia and South America (almost 10% as against 0.5 per 1,00,000 in the USA) and is most likely due to the unequivocal influence of predominant HPV 16, 18 infections.
 IHC detects altered p16INK4a protein in these patients.

 |Glans and prepuce||About 9%|

 Lymphatic spread for SCC follows the normal drainage pattern of the penis.
 It transgresses the local limits and spreads to superficial nodes and then progressed to deep inguinal and subsequently the external iliac lymph nodes.

 There are 2 grading mechanisms available for SCC.

 Based on keratinization, mitosis predominance and nuclear pleomorphism; SCC is segregated into 4 grades.

 Based on a 5-year survival, there are 3 proposed levels: